billstclair/elm-sha256/README.md

-# sha256 and sha224 cryptographic hash functions for Elm
+# sha256 and sha224 Cryptographically Secure Hash Functions for Elm

-A simple wrapper around some JavaScript.
+A mindless conversion of a JavaScript sha256 library to Elm.

 Thank you to Yi-Cyuan Chen for the JavaScript ([github.com/emn178/js-sha256](https://github.com/emn178/js-sha256)).